 Another part of this pattern is the shoulder girdle.
-While many sufferers are not aware of it, the muscles attaching to their shoulder blade are almost always also dysfunctional. they tighten up from being held in a static postion for long periods and start to restrict mobility or develop trigger points.
-Quite often I will find a trigger point in the teres minor muscle that refers to the elbow receating the pain.
-Although the elbow is also sore, it is likely the root of the problem is with the shoulder girdle, and therfore also the upper back.
+While many sufferers are not aware of it, the muscles attaching to their shoulder blade are almost always also dysfunctional. they tighten up from being held in a static position for long periods and start to restrict mobility or develop trigger points.
+Quite often I will find a trigger point in the teres minor muscle that refers to the elbow recreating the pain.
+Although the elbow is also sore, it is likely the root of the problem is with the shoulder girdle, and therefore also the upper back.

 In treatment softening those muscles and improving circulation with manual techniques, stretching and acupuncture can alleviate the main symptoms.
 With a broader outlook we can also commonly see postural causes, hunched shoulders etc which create the conditions for this pain to develop.
 After the pain is dealt with It is through postural re education and exercise that lasting progress can be made.